binasraghosh2002/zomato-clone/README.md

 # zomato-clone
 A static website clone of Zomato built with HTML and CSS.
 # Features
-Responsive design
+1.Responsive design

-Home page with search UI
+2.Home page with search UI

-Restaurant listing and detail pages
+3.Restaurant listing and detail pages

-Basic navigation and footer
+4.Basic navigation and footer